 A few words before going ahead with the recipe of Chingri diye Pui Metuli Chorchori!

 It tastes good when used in chorchori or tarkari.
-Often people cook it with fish head or small fishes such as Mourola and also with shrimps.
-They mostly use shrimps while cooking Pui metuli at my in-laws.
+Often people cook it with fish heads or small fishes such as Mourola and also with shrimps.
+They mostly use shrimp while cooking Pui metuli at my in-laws.
 It is nothing but a mix-veg with shrimps called Chingri Pui Metuli Chorchori.

-The recipe for the mishmash of Shrimps cooked with Malabar spinach seeds and other veggies!
+The recipe for the mishmash of Shrimp cooked with Malabar spinach seeds and other veggies!

-The recipe of Chingri diye Pui Metuli Chorchori calls for locally available veggies and fresh shrimps along with Pui metuli.
-There is no hard and fast rule of selecting the veggies.
-I use Potato, Eggplant, Carrot, Cauliflower, Onion, Tomato and whatever I get available.
+The Chingri diye Pui Metuli Chorchori recipe calls for locally available veggies and fresh shrimp along with Pui metuli.
+There is no hard and fast rule for selecting the veggies.
+I use Potato, Eggplant, Carrot, Cauliflower, Onion, tomato, and whatever I get available.
 I prefer using medium-sized clean shrimps without the shell.

 A few things to know about Malabar Spinach and its usefulness!